30 techniques and tips to help you before - during - after the event

 - Creative blur in your photos

-Capture photos with a foreground and background at a distance to create some interesting depth and blur to the background.
-Blur can be added when you edit the photos to fantastic effect.
-In this article, I cover three easy techniques to create that professional looking background blur.
+Capture photos with a foreground and background at a distance to create some interesting depth and blur the background.
+You can also blur the background after the photo has been captured using After Focus or Snapseed photo editing apps.

 - Capture tables from a lower angle